What’s credit card protection?

 How much does it cost?

-This type of credit card protection is provided automatically when you get a credit card, so there aren’t any additional charges for it.
+Protection is provided automatically when you get a credit card, so there aren’t any additional charges.

 Section 75 also covers store cards, instalment credit agreements (like spreading the cost of your new TV over a period of months) and some car finance deals, as long the transaction is within the limits.